redFrik/udk10-Embedded_Systems/udk131212/README.md

 * plug in the arduino board via usb and start the arduino ide (i recommended to use version 1.0.5)
 * select your type of board in the menu Tools/Board (the [RedBoard](https://www.sparkfun.com/products/11575) i have is of type `Arduino Uno`)
 * select the serial port in the menu Tools/Serial Port (mine is called `/dev/tty.usbserial-A101NB76`)
-* type in the following code and press the upload button...
+* type in the following code and click the upload button in the ide...

 ```
 void setup() {